algolia/vue-keen-dashboards/README.md

-# Mashboard
+# vue-keen-dashboards

-Mashboard is a secure, extensible dashboard for your [Keen IO](https://keen.io/) data built with [Vue.js](https://vuejs.org).
+vue-keen-dashboards is a secure, extensible dashboard boilerplate for your [Keen IO](https://keen.io/) data built with [Vue.js](https://vuejs.org).
+It comes ready to plug in Auth0 for authentication and it's deploy-ready to Netlify using Hugo as the static site generator.

 ![demo screenshot](https://cl.ly/3u1e2n0G2N3q/Screenshot%202017-05-24%2014.50.24.png)

-Mashboard is a mashup of a few friendly APIs:
+vue-keen-dashboards is a mashup of a few friendly APIs & services:

 - [Keen IO](https://keen.io/) for data collection and visualization
 - [Auth0](https://auth0.com/) for serverless login